tmssngr/tinyC/lsra.md

 ```

 The current interval `c0` ends at position 22 but again the longest free register `r1` is only free until position 6.
-Hence the current interval `c0` is set the register `r1`, needs to be split before position 6, creating interval `c1`.
+Hence the current interval `c0` is assigned the register `r1`, and needs to be split before position 6, creating interval `c1`.

 ```
     0 2 4 6 8 0 2 4 6 8 0 2 4